 Milwaukee Art Museum Parking Options

-Art museum parking can be found in a garage below the facility.
-As of 2020, parking is $7 for up to two hours inside the museum.
-The cost goes up to $9 for three hours, and for $11 you can stay up to six hours.
+Art museum parking can be found in the Calatrava garage below the facility.
+As of this writing, parking is $8 for up to two hours inside the museum.
+The cost goes up to $10 for three hours, and for $12 you can stay up to six hours.

 Milwaukee Art Museum After Dark

 On the last Friday of most months, the museum presents its After Dark event.
 It’s an evening shindig for adults with cocktails, dancing, music, and other fun stuff.
-Tickets are usually $19 and can be purchased here.
+Tickets can be purchased here.

 Each event has a different theme.
 Recent events included a masquerade ball and a pajama party.
 Now that’s a cool way to spend a night in a museum!
 And if you stay sober enough, you can check out their Saturday morning yoga sessions the following morning!